nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 exercises: 0
 questions:
 - "How do I record changes in Git?"
-- "How do I check the status of my version control repository?"
 - "How do I record notes about what changes I made and why?"
 objectives:
 - "Go through the modify-add-commit cycle for one or more files."